35 Best 4th of July Weekend Getaways You Will Never Forget

 Yes, the 4th of July is a national holiday (and has been since 1870), and it’s one of 11 federal holidays recognized nationwide by the United States government.
 As such, all nonessential federal government offices are closed on Independence Day.
 There also won’t be any mail or package delivery, banks will be closed and many stores will be closed or have shortened holiday hours (but some restaurants will be open if you’re interested in dining out).

 What day does July 4th fall on this year?

-July 4, 2022, falls on a Monday.
+July 4, 2023, falls on a Tuesday.
 Will you have the day off?
-That, of course, depends on your industry and your particular company, but if you work in a traditional office job, you’ll likely have a three-day weekend.
+That, of course, depends on your industry and your particular company, but if you work in a traditional office job, you’ll likely have a four-day weekend.
 That said, even if you can’t get away for the 4th, there are plenty of Independence Day celebrations leading up to the big day that you can partake in—and some of them may actually be local for you.
-And, of course, you can always curl up with a good patriotic movie, don seriously cool 4th of July nails, and see fireworks light up the night sky, no matter where you celebrate your 4th of July weekend.
+And, of course, you can always curl up with a good patriotic movie, don seriously cool 4th of July nails and see fireworks light up the night sky, no matter where you celebrate the 4th of July weekend.